azizgouidercap/banking-app-sg/README.md

 1. Run the application.
 2. Follow the on-screen prompts to create an account by entering the owner's name and account type.

+### Perform a Deposit
+1. Select the deposit option.
+2. Provide the account ID and amount.
+3. The application validates and processes the transaction based on account rules.

 ### Perform a Withdrawal
 1. Select the withdrawal option.
 2. Provide the account ID and amount.
 3. The application validates and processes the transaction based on account rules.

-### Calculate Savings Interest
+### Display Balance
+1. Select the balance inquiry option.
+2. Provide the account ID.
+3. The application retrieves and displays the current balance for the account.

+### View Account Operations
-1. Select the interest calculation option.
+1. Select the account operations option.
-2. Provide the savings account ID.
+2. Provide the account ID.
-3. The application calculates and applies the interest based on the balance and predefined interest rate.
+3. The application lists all transactions and operations performed on the account.

 ---

-## Customization

-### Change the Interest Rate
-Modify the interest rate in the application configuration : savings.account.interest-rate

-### Change the Withdraw Savings limit
-Modify the interest rate in the application configuration : savings.account.withdraw-monthly-limit

----

 ## Technologies Used
 - **Java**: Core programming language.
-- **MapStruct**: For mapping between entities and DTOs.
 - **Maven**: Dependency and build management.

 ---